Data Analysis 11 min read

 tiers = segment_fans_by_spend("creator_123")

-When we ran this across five creators, the concentration was more extreme than we’d expected.
+When we ran this across five creators, the concentration was more extreme than expected.
 The top 8% of fans were averaging $340 in 90-day spend.
-The mid tier was averaging $67.
-The casual base was averaging $9.
+The mid tier: $67.
+The casual base: $9.

 A $20 PPV is a rounding error to a fan spending $340 in 90 days.
-And it’s a complete non-starter for a fan who has spent $9 total.
+And it is a complete non-starter for someone who has spent $9 total.

 Calculating Optimal Price Points Per Tier

 Once we had the spend distribution, we needed to convert it into price recommendations.
-We used a simple heuristic: for each tier, the PPV price that maximizes conversion without cannibilizing revenue is roughly 15-20% of the average fan’s 90-day spend.
-This gives you a number that feels proportional to their existing commitment without being a stretch.
+We use a simple heuristic: for each tier, the PPV price that maximizes conversion without eroding revenue is roughly 15–20% of the fan’s average 90-day spend.
+That produces a number proportional to their existing commitment — not a stretch, not an insult.

-But we also cross-referenced against historical PPV purchase data.
-Fans who had bought PPVs before told us their revealed price tolerance — the price at which they actually converted.
-That historical behavior is a stronger signal than calculated ratios alone.
+We also cross-referenced against historical PPV purchase data.
+Fans who had bought PPVs before revealed their actual price tolerance through behavior.
+That historical signal is stronger than calculated ratios alone.

 def calculate_tier_pricing(tiers):